cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 ## Interact via the CLI

-In order to be able to test a forfeit, keep the game expiry at 5 minutes, as done in the [previous section](./game-forfeit.md).
-Now, to test that wagers are being withheld and paid, you need to check balances after relevant steps.
+Keep the game expiry at 5 minutes to be able to test a forfeit, as done in the [previous section](./game-forfeit.md).
+Now, you need to check balances after relevant steps to test that wagers are being withheld and paid.

 How much do Alice and Bob have to start with?